JurajNyiri/PlexMeetsHomeAssistant/README.md

 # PlexMeetsHomeAssistant

-Custom integration which integrates plex into Home Assistant and makes it possible to launch movies or tv shows on TV with a simple click
+Custom integration which integrates plex into Home Assistant and makes it possible to launch movies or tv shows on TV with a simple click.

+Supported are **ALL** Plex clients, some even with enhanced functionality.
+Kodi with PlexKodiConnect is also supported.

 **This is an extremely early version of integration / card aimed mostly for experienced users and/or developers.**